 As I just said, mists are multi purpose and have various effects depending on the properties of the product we choose, but my main use is for the following:

-Transition product during, before and after skin care: I will use it with or after thick creams or face oils to help absorb them, when getting out of the shower and feeling my face tighten prior to do my skin care regime, in between tonic and serum… I think you get the point, basically anytime my skin feels dry and pulls or anytime I need to lighten the texture of a product
+Transition product during, before and after skin care.
+For example I will use it with or after thick creams or face oils to help absorb them, when getting out of the shower if feeling my face tighten prior to do my skin care regime, in between tonic and serum… I think you get the point, basically anytime my skin feels dry and pulls, or if I need to lighten the texture of a product

-Provide a more natural make up: I use it as the last step on my make up routine on days I know I will be needing a long-lasting one, applying mist is making your make up damp and helping it adhere better onto the skin, providing a more natural coverage that will last longer since the product will not be sitting onto our skin, but setting onto it.
+Provide a more natural makeup: I use it as the last step on my make up routine on days I know I will be needing a long-lasting one, applying mist is making your make up damp and helping it adhere better onto the skin, providing a more natural coverage that will last longer since the product will not be sitting onto our skin, but setting onto it.
 There are more “serious” versions of the same concept for makeup setting, like the Korean Jamsu technique.

 Hydrate or cool down the skin during the day: If I am out an about and my skin is feeling dry, patchy, irritated or somehow uncomfortable I will immediately use it.
 No matter if I have make up on or not I will spray a bit of mist, to rehydrate my skin and refresh my make up.